ahmetb/cloud-run-faq/README.md

 [logging]: https://cloud.google.com/run/docs/logging

-If you view logs from Cloud Run console, these requests are marked:
+If you view logs from Cloud Run console, these requests are marked (and if you view them in Stackdriver Logging, you can see the structured log label indicating "cold" request):

 ![Cold Start Log](img/cold-start-log.png)